gauravanand25/gauravanand25.github.io/quotes.md

 > “An eye for an eye will only make the whole world blind.” -- Mahatma Gandhi

-> "And those who were seen dancing were thought to be insane by those who could not hear the music." --Friedrich Nietzsche
+> "And those who were seen dancing were thought to be insane by those who could not hear the music." -- Friedrich Nietzsche

 > “Whatever is done for love always occurs beyond good and evil.” -- Friedrich Nietzsche, Beyond Good and Evil